The Campaign for King's Ridge

 - King’s Ridge will target chronic homelessness among those earning less than 50% of the area median income (AMI), with an emphasis on those lower than 30% AMI

-To make a gift to this campaign, please contact CASA’s Senior Director of Resource Development, Missy Hatley, at (919) 307- 3435 or email email@example.com.
+To make a gift to this campaign, visit our donation page or contact CASA’s Senior Director of Resource Development, Missy Hatley, at (919) 307-3435 or email email@example.com.
 If you have additional questions, we’ve put together a helpful list of FAQ’s related to King’s Ridge that you can review below.
 Thank you for helping to strengthen our community.

 Meet our Campaign Leadership Committee

 The Campaign Leadership Committee is a group of dedicated volunteers, passionate about ending homelessness in Raleigh.
 They aid CASA in fundraising and use their expertise to guide us in decision making around King’s Ridge.
 We’re so grateful to have each of them on our team.

 Molly is a strong advocate for homeless woman.
 Years of volunteering within the homeless community has allowed her to understand and see firsthand the battles they must fight daily to accomplish even the simplest of tasks.
 She has become great friends with many of the women she works to help, and they have given her permission to be their voice.
 Molly says, “King’s Ridge is a great solution to the problem of chronic homelessness, and I’m thrilled to be a part of the solution for my friends”.